How To Build A Water Storage System For Long-Term Emergencies

 I’ve mentioned this a few times because it’s critical.

-Water, left in perfect storage containers, even in ideal conditions, still won’t last forever.
+Water, left in perfect storage containers, even in ideal conditions, won’t last forever.

 As a rule, you should rotate your stockpile with fresh water at least once a year.